katilp/sandbox/datasets.rst

 Collision data
 --------------

-The collision data passing the CMS trigger selections is organized in primary datasets (PD).
+The collision data is organized in primary datasets (PD).
 All open data primary datasets can be found with `this search <http://opendata.cern.ch/search?page=1&size=20&type=Dataset&subtype=Collision&experiment=CMS>`_.

 The dataset name consists of three parts separated by "/", e.g. "/TauPlusX/Run2011A-12Oct2013-v1/AOD".
 The first part indicates the primary dataset contents (TauPlusX), the second part is the data-taking era (Run2011A) and reprocessing (12Oct2013), and the last one indicates the data format (AOD).